 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Sullivan sponsored bills primarily in these issue areas:

-Transportation and Public Works (32%) Government Operations and Politics (14%) Public Lands and Natural Resources (14%) International Affairs (12%) Armed Forces and National Security (8%) Environmental Protection (7%) Economics and Public Finance (7%) Education (6%)
+Transportation and Public Works (32%) Public Lands and Natural Resources (14%) Government Operations and Politics (14%) International Affairs (12%) Armed Forces and National Security (8%) Environmental Protection (7%) Economics and Public Finance (7%) Finance and Financial Sector (6%)

 - H.R.
 15503 (94th): A bill to amend section 2632 of title 10, United States Code, …

 - H.R.
 15318 (94th): A bill to authorize the construction of a replacement lock and dam …